 Preventing Derelict Nets and Crab Pots in the Puget Sound through Targeted Outreach Programs

-The NOAA Marine Debris Program is partnering with the Northwest Straits Foundation to prevent derelict fishing gear in the Puget Sound through education and outreach to tribal, commercial, and recreational fishermen and crabbers.
+The NOAA Marine Debris Program partnered with the Northwest Straits Foundation which prevented derelict fishing gear in the Puget Sound through education and outreach to tribal, commercial, and recreational fishermen and crabbers.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant